kekland/croppy/README.md

 - macOS
 - Web (uses Dart's Cassowary instead of FFI because there's no FFI support in web)

+NOTE: see https://github.com/kekland/croppy/issues/38.
+Currently I'm very busy with other projects so support might be limited.

 ## Features

 - Material image cropper (similar to Google Photos)